-French polishing dates back as far as the Victorian era but was brushed aside early in the 20th century in favor of less labor-intensive methods of finishing.
-However, this "lost art" produces a luster that is next to impossible to duplicate with mass-production methods.
+French polishing dates back to the Victorian era but was brushed aside early in the 20th century in favor of less labor-intensive finishing methods.
+However, this “lost art” produces a luster impossible to duplicate with mass-production methods.
 French polish finishes are also straightforward to repair.

 - Sandpaper in various grits, including 400- and 1,200-grit